Mmellet/ELD718_2024/content/posts/introduction.md

 But it proved a wet, ungenial summer, and incessant rain often confined us for days to the house.
 Some volumes of ghost stories, translated from the German into French, fell into our hands.
 There was the History of the Inconstant Lover, who, when he thought to clasp the bride to whom he had pledged his vows, found himself in the arms of the pale ghost of her whom he had deserted.
 There was the tale of the sinful founder of his race, whose miserable doom it was to bestow the kiss of death on all the younger sons of his fated house, just when they reached the age of promise.
 His gigantic, shadowy form, clothed like the ghost in Hamlet, in complete armour, but with the beaver up, was seen at midnight, by the moon's fitful beams, to advance slowly along the gloomy avenue.
 The shape was lost beneath the shadow of the castle walls; but soon a gate swung back, a step was heard, the door of the chamber opened, and he advanced to the couch of the blooming youths, cradled in healthy sleep.
 Eternal sorrow sat upon his face as he bent down and kissed the forehead of the boys, who from that hour withered like flowers snapt upon the stalk.
 I have not seen these stories since then; but their incidents are as fresh in my mind as if I had read them yesterday.

 "We will each write a ghost story," said Lord Byron; and his proposition was acceded to.
 There were four of us.
 The noble author began a tale, a fragment of which he printed at the end of his poem of Mazeppa.
 Shelley, more apt to embody ideas and sentiments in the radiance of brilliant imagery, and in the music of the most melodious verse that adorns our language, than to invent the machinery of a story, commenced one founded on the experiences of his early life.
-Poor Palidori had some terrible idea about a skull-headed lady, who was so punished for peeping through a key-hole—what to see I forget—something very shocking and wrong of course; but when she was reduced to a worse condition than the renowned Tom of Coventry, he did not know what to do with her, and was obliged to despatch her to the tomb of the Capulets, the only place for which she was fitted.
+Poor Polidori had some terrible idea about a skull-headed lady, who was so punished for peeping through a key-hole—what to see I forget—something very shocking and wrong of course; but when she was reduced to a worse condition than the renowned Tom of Coventry, he did not know what to do with her, and was obliged to despatch her to the tomb of the Capulets, the only place for which she was fitted.
 The illustrious poets also, annoyed by the platitude of prose, speedily relinquished their uncongenial task.

 I busied myself to think of a story,—a story to rival those which had excited us to this task.
 One which would speak to the mysterious fears of our nature, and awaken thrilling horror—one to make the reader dread to look round, to curdle the blood, and quicken the beatings of the heart.
 If I did not accomplish these things, my ghost story would be unworthy of its name.
 I thought and pondered—vainly.
 I felt that blank incapability of invention which is the greatest misery of authorship, when dull Nothing replies to our anxious invocations.
 Have you thought of a story?
 I was asked each morning, and each morning I was forced to reply with a mortifying negative.